-What Defines a Brand
+What Defines a Brand?

 The impression we get from a brand is based on the interactions we’ve had with them.
-We associate brands with a certain expectation for their products and customer experiences.
+We associate brands with a certain expectation for their products and service.
 The interpretations that consumers have about a brand shows its value and uniqueness.
 The value that a brand provides influences our willingness to buy.

 Developing Your Brand for the Right Audience

 When creating your brand, you must keep in mind the buyer persona or target audience that you’re trying to reach.
 A brand won’t get very far if it’s not geared towards the correct audience.
 They need to be continually referenced throughout the development of the brand.
 Having the right audience will create the most success for your brand.
 A well-defined target market makes your brand more effective and established in the industry.